 - Create a plan of attack against debt.
 If you’re like most people, you probably don’t remember what the interest rates are on your credit cards and loans.
 Check them out and set up a pay-down plan.
 Make at least your minimum payments, but add more money toward the debt with the highest rate.
 When that’s paid off, add that payment amount to the debt with the next highest rate, and don’t add more loans or cards.
 Pretty soon, you’ll have more room in your budget and you’ll be on your way to living within your means.

 We Can Help You Stay in Control

 Do you want more help in making wise money management moves?
-Navy Federal Credit Union has services and products to guide you to credit confidence.
+Navy Federal Credit Union has services and products to guide you.
 We offer ways to help you consolidate debt, build your savings and help give you better control over your future finances.